-Photos are a great way to share your experience with those back home, but please keep in mind that your camera and memory cards may be confiscated and heavy fines levied if people see your camera out of its case at or near the airport or government buildings, in vehicles, or while riding a bike.
-Be careful never to point your camera at uniformed or plainclothes police & military personnel, or people that you do not know, without permission.
-You will most likely be asked to bring needed supplies & equipment, mail, and gifts from family and friends for members of our missionary team.
+Photos are a great way to share your experience with those back home, but please keep in mind that cameras and memory cards may be confiscated, and heavy fines levied if people see you taking pictures at or near the airport or government buildings, in vehicles, or while riding a bike.
+Be careful never to point a camera at uniformed or plainclothes police & military personnel, or people that you do not know, without permission.

+You will be asked to bring needed supplies & equipment, mail, and gifts from family and friends for members of our missionary team.
 Please joyfully consider that this is often the only practical way of getting essential items to Impfondo.
 Your help will be greatly appreciated.
 Those benefiting from your service are required to reimburse you for any associated excess luggage charges to Congo, and from Brazzaville to Impfondo, so please be prepared to let them know how much they owe when you give them the items you brought.